-The Operations Committee (OpCom) is a Vice-president Operation's committee that manages the day-to-day operations of the College.
+The Operations Committee (OpCom) is a Vice-President Operation's committee that manages the day-to-day operations of the College.

-The Operations Committee consists of the President, Vice-presidents Academic, Operations, and Enrolment, Dean of Arts and Sciences, Registrar, Director of Student Affairs, and academic Department Heads.
-The Vice-president, Operations and Dean of Arts and Sciences co-chair this committee.
+The Operations Committee consists of the President, Vice-Presidents Academic, Operations, and Enrolment, Provost, Dean of Arts and Sciences, Registrar, Director of Student Affairs, Associate Dean, Campus Operations Manager.
+The Vice-President, Operations and Dean of Arts and Sciences co-chair this committee.

-The Operations Committee manages the operational activities of the College on a day-to-day basis under the supervision of the Vice-president, Operations.
+The Operations Committee manages the operational activities of the College on a day-to-day basis under the supervision of the Vice-President, Operations.
 In particular, it performs the following tasks: